What habits and settings help you earn and redeem more rewards automatically?

 Periodically check your account, even if you have automated payments and points transfers, to find special offers and promotions, such as bonus points for spending in specific categories or targeted spending goals.

-Integrating simple strategies into your spending habits can make earning credit card rewards effortless.
+Integrating simple strategies into your spending habits can make earning rewards effortless.
+For those just starting, our guide explaining what credit card rewards are can help.
 Always pay your monthly balance in full to avoid interest charges and prevent financial stress.
-Stay informed about your financial situation, card perks, and rewards updates to ensure you’re using the best card for your spending habits.
+Stay informed about your financial situation, card perks, and rewards updates to ensure you’re using the best rewards credit cards for your spending habits.